gcv/appengine-magic/README.md

 ### Blobstore

-The `appengine-magic.services.blobstore` namespace (suggested alias:
-`ae-blobss`) helps with the App Engine Blobstore service, designed for hosting large files.
+The `appengine-magic.services.blobstore` namespace helps with the App Engine Blobstore service, designed for hosting large files.
 Note that the production App Engine only enables the Blobstore service for applications with billing enabled.

 Using the Blobstore generally requires three components: an upload session, an HTTP `multipart/form-data` file upload (usually initiated through an HTML form),